Are you seeking a healthier dining option in Kansas? Find the freshest salads in the state using this handy restaurant guide.

 PRO TIP:

-During our visit, we swapped stories and learned more about the great people that make McPherson what it is while sipping on a Vertigo IPA and their latest recipe, Summer Breeze Lime Gosé.
+During our visit, we swapped stories and learned more about the great people who make McPherson what it is while sipping on a Vertigo IPA and their latest recipe, Summer Breeze Lime Gosé.
 Already a fan of one of their flagship beers, Wanderlust, a Scottish Red, I had always wanted to visit the taproom.
-Just as we suspected, we left with a full growler and great memories of our time there.
-It’s easy to see why

 The brewery uses a large, on-site production facility.
 Three flagship pours are served on tap, and the remaining nine taps are reserved for rotators.
 The bartender told me the brewery’s gluten-free Wicked West Cider is popular with regulars.

 The evening of my visit, an acoustic original songwriter sang while newcomers milled about chatting with friends.
-I appreciate the brewery wide selection of beer types choosing best-selling El Compadre, a adjunct lager, and maltier Irish ale, Clurichaun.
+I appreciate the brewery’s wide selection of beer types, choosing best-selling El Compadre, an adjunct lager, and maltier Irish ale, Clurichaun.

 We sipped on Langdon’s Lager and the Belgian Wit during the lunch hour.
 With the kitchen in sight, it was time to order pizza.
-Our server told us that the most popular specialty pizza on the menu (they serve nine varieties) is the Drop The Piggy!
+Our server told us that the most popular specialty pizza on the menu is the Drop The Piggy.
 The homemade crust and sauce were surprisingly good, reminiscent of the pies we dine on in New York.
 The large pizza was covered in Canadian bacon, pepperoni, Italian sausage, and traditional bacon.
 Loving every bite and not wanting to leave a morsel behind, we asked for a to-go box.

-During warm weather days, the brewing hosts events outdoors that spill over into Hyde Park across the street.
+On warm-weather days, the brewery hosts outdoor events that spill over into Hyde Park across the street.
 Their anniversary block party in August features live music, food trucks, and games for the kids.
-You may enjoy patio vibes and jam to reggae music when you show up on Sundays.
+I recommend their free jerk chicken and coconut rice during Raggae Sunday.

 If you’ve not enjoyed tamale, you can expect shredded chicken, pork, or beef in sauce wrapped in masa inside a corn husk.
 The dish represents traditional food brought to the states by Mexican immigrant populations.
 Masa is a soft dough made from ground corn with a slightly sweet yet savory flavor.